Objective research to aid investing decisions

 2. First Trust Morningstar Managed Futures Strategy (FMF) – seeks positive returns that are uncorrelated to broad market equity and fixed income returns via a portfolio of exchange-listed futures.

 3. ProShares Managed Futures Strategy (FUT) – seeks to profit in rising and falling markets by long and short positions in futures across asset classes such as commodities, currencies and fixed income such that each contributes equally to portfolio risk.
-This fund is dead as of May 2022.
+(Dead as of May 2022.)

 We focus on average return, standard deviation of returns, reward/risk (average return divided by standard deviation), compound annual growth rate (CAGR), maximum drawdown (MaxDD) and correlations of returns with those of SPDR S&P 500 (SPY) and iShares Barclays 20+ Year Treasury Bond (TLT), all based on monthly data, as key performance statistics.
 We use Eurekahedge CTA/Managed Futures Hedge Fund Index (Eurekahedge) as a benchmark.
-Using monthly returns for the five managed futures funds as available through August 2023, and contemporaneous monthly returns for the benchmark index, SPY and TLT, we find that:
+Using monthly returns for the six managed futures funds as available through August 2024, and contemporaneous monthly returns for the benchmark, SPY and TLT, we find that:

 Keep Reading